 Well, because the universe had a beginning, that rules out option A doesn’t it?—that the universe has just always been.
 Very well, that leaves us with two options to explain the existence of the universe.
 Let’s talk about option B for a moment.

 B. It created itself.

 This option, that the universe created itself, is fraught with problems.
 The idea that anything could create itself is absurd.
 For it would have to exist and not exist at the same time.
-That’s irrational.
+Friends, that’s irrational.
 For something to create itself, it would have to be before it was.
-This is a violation of the most rudimentary principle of knowledge: the law of non-contradiction.
+Well, this violates an ironclad law of knowledge: the law of non-contradiction.

 The law of non-contradiction states:

-X cannot be both X and non-X at the same time and in the same relationship.
+A cannot be both A and non-A at the same time and in the same relationship.